 If your caring role ends

-You may expect to slip back into your day-to-day life as it was before you took on the caring role, but this can be challenging.
-You might feel you are still on call for the next setback.
+Carers often expect to slip back into day-to-day life as it was before they took on the caring role, but this may not be straightforward.
+You might feel you are still waiting for the next setback.
 Your life may also have changed.
-Going back to work or resuming other responsibilities you had put on hold can be overwhelming.
-Do things at your own pace and give yourself some time to adjust.
+Going back to work or resuming other responsibilities can be overwhelming.
+Do things at your own pace and give yourself time to adjust.
 You might be able to return to work part-time or take on fewer responsibilities.

 Talking about your feelings with someone you trust can help.
 Studies show that caring often brings positive changes in life philosophy, relationships and personal growth.
 However, not everyone finds the caring experience to be rewarding and life-changing.
 You may need time to reflect on the experience and work out what it has meant to you.

 Tina Chivende, Social Worker, Cancer Psychosocial Service, Canberra Region Cancer Centre, ACT; Gabrielle Asprey, Telephone Support Group Facilitator, Cancer Council NSW; Dr Ben Britton, Senior Clinical and Health Psychologist, Calvary Mater Newcastle and John Hunter Hospital, and Conjoint Lecturer, School of Medicine and Public Health, University of Newcastle, NSW; Valmai Goodwin, Psychologist, Cancer Counselling Service, Cancer Council QLD; Karen Hall, 13 11 20 Consultant, Cancer Council SA; Zoe Mitchell, Senior Social Worker, Palliative Care, Fiona Stanley Hospital, WA; Amber Rose, Consumer; Carolina Simpson, Policy and Development Officer, Carers NSW.